auremoser/nicar-2015/nicar_15_mappingjs.md

 Here is a usecase relative to these datasets:

-* when you download the traffic data from source, it has county names but no polygon or geospatial reference.
+* when you download the traffic data from source, it has county names but no polygon or geospatial reference
-* [this dataset](https://www.dropbox.com/s/eyq2p1uzg2njifx/ga-counties.kml?dl=0) has polygon info for georgia counties, as well as a corresponding column of county names.
+* [this dataset](https://www.dropbox.com/s/eyq2p1uzg2njifx/ga-counties.kml?dl=0) has polygon info for georgia counties, as well as a corresponding column of county names
 * you can load them both into cartodb, and select the "merge tables" button
 * select `column` or `spatial` join